naclsn/sel/WRITEME.md

 > idk, just hope and next thing you know the whole api is _noise_

 ### (probably) Complete Grammar

+No longer up to date, see end of 'Assembling Pipe Fittings'.

 ```bnf
 script ::= {fitting}